Push API Payload Encryption: Secure Implementation Guide

 Authentication & Key Lifecycle Integration

-Encryption ensures confidentiality, while VAPID handles authorization.
+Encryption ensures confidentiality; VAPID handles authorization.
 The two operate independently but must be coordinated during request construction.
-VAPID JWTs are signed with the application’s keypair and attached to the Authorization header.
-To prevent delivery failures or unauthorized access, implement automated key lifecycle policies aligned with VAPID Key Generation & Rotation.
+VAPID JWTs are signed with the application’s ECDSA P-256 private key and attached to the Authorization: WebPush <token> header.
+To prevent delivery failures or unauthorized access, implement automated key lifecycle policies aligned with VAPID Key Generation & Rotation, and when you must swap keys on an active install base follow rotating VAPID keys without losing subscribers.

 Key Management Directives:

-• Sign VAPID JWTs with explicit sub, exp, and aud claims using ES256
+• Sign VAPID JWTs with explicit sub, exp (≤ 24 h), and aud claims using ES256

-• Store encryption parameters (p256dh, auth) separately from VAPID signing keys in KMS
+• Store encryption parameters (p256dh, auth) separately from VAPID signing keys in a secrets manager

 • Implement cryptographic key versioning to enable seamless, zero-downtime rotation